erikvullings/mithril-materialized/packages/lib/README.md

 v0.13.0 Breaking changes

-items.
-Supports drag-and-drop between lists too, essentially allowing you to create a Kanban list.
-Hence the name.

 - `Select` component now maintains the checkedIds internally, i.e. they are only processed during `oninit`.
 This is to create consistent behaviour with the `Options` and `RadioButtons` components.
 - `Select`, `Options`, `Dropdown` and `RadioButtons` are no longer of the generic type, since IDs can only be strings or numbers.
 - `ISelectOption` is removed, and is replaced by `IInputOption`, making it easier to switch between a radios, select and options.